CombrinkLab/combrink-lab.github.io/index.md

 ---
 ---

-# Welcome to the Combrink Lab at The University of Arizona
+# Welcome to the Combrink Lab at the School of Natural Resources, The University of Arizona

-An engaging 1-3 sentence description of your lab.
+This site is under construction, check back soon.

 {% include section.html %}